 Sunday, August 28, 2011

-MAYNARD COOPER SHAREHOLDER TIMOTHY W. GREGG NAMED CHAIR OF THE FIRM'S SECURITIES REGULATION PRACTICE AREA
+MAYNARD SHAREHOLDER TIMOTHY W. GREGG NAMED CHAIR OF THE FIRM'S SECURITIES REGULATION PRACTICE AREA